slembcke/Tina/README.md

 * Cross platform.
 * Super fast assembly language implementation.
 * Super simple API.
 Basically just create coroutines and swap them.
+* Definitely not production ready!
+(Ok... not a feature, but you can help!)
+* Supports GCC/Clang.
+(MSVC doesn't support inline asm, so maybe not possible?)

 ## Example:
 ```C